-OVERVIEW: The Paso del Norte Health Foundation focuses grantmaking on a wide range of programs for people living in West Texas, Southern New Mexico, and Ciudad Juárez, Mexico.
+OVERVIEW: The Paso del Norte Health Foundation focuses grantmaking on a wide range of programs for people living in West Texas and Southern New Mexico,.
 Grants tend to be in the $20,000 to $150,000 range, but may be getting larger in the years ahead.

 FUNDING AREAS: Air quality, youth, early childhood development, aging population, healthy eating, exercise, tobacco prevention, alcohol control, mental health

 IP TAKE: If you serve select poor and historically unemployed counties of West Texas and Southern New Mexico, this is a great locally focused funder to know.
 There has been a big push for youth funding in the area, especially since over 750,000 residents in this geographic area are under 18.

 PROFILE: Established in 1995 from the $130 million sale of Providence Memorial Hospital to the Tenet Healthcare Corporation, the Paso del Norte Health Foundation (PdNHF) is committed to improving the health and wellness of people in West Texas, Southern New Mexico, and Ciudad Juárez, Mexico through a partner foundation.
 There are over 2.2 million people living in these regions, with a 78 percent Hispanic population and high rates of unemployment, poverty, and poor health.
 Since 2018, the private Paso del Norte Health Foundation has been a supporting organization to the Paso del Norte Foundation to "grow its assets through philanthropy, increase partnerships with external funders and ultimately increase grantmaking to nonprofits in the region, leading to measurable improvements to health."